fenago/intro-ruby/lab_guides/Lab_4.md

 we start having a lot of methods, we will want to bundle them up into a higher-order concept.
 In Ruby, there are two higher-order concepts in which to group methods: classes and modules.
-We will look at both of these in the next chapter, beginning with classes.
+We will look at both of these in the next lab, beginning with classes.